Henrique-Azank/Henrique-Azank/README.md

  Engineering and Economics.
 I have a deep appreciation for Science as a whole whether it is biological, political, mechanical, sociological or economical in nature.
 In time, I look forward to developt applications/study cases in all of these fields.

+ As a second note, I also have experience as a project manager (both in traditional and agile methodologies) and am currently enrolled as a post-graduate student at FGV (Fundação Getúlio Vargas - SP/Brazil) studying project management.

  I have experience with both Python and R for Data Science, but also developt applications using VBA and spreadsheet modelling.
 I also have a strong statistics background, always going the extra mile when fitting models in order to fully understand exactly what they tell us.